 Welcome!

 Welcome, my name is Jayde Holmes, and I write science fiction.
 Make yourself comfortable and feel free to browse.
 I have stories you can read for free here on My Story Page.
-Information on works published elsewhere will be coming soon.

 While you’re here, don’t forget to grab a Book Bingo Challenge Card, and challenge yourself to read more books.